gulbeneser/test2/README.md

 The same command updates `sitemap.xml` and `sitemap.html` to include every product URL so search engines can discover them.
 It also downloads all product images into `urunler/api/gorseller/` so that Netlify serves them locally.
+The product templates automatically read images from this folder, so pages no longer load visuals from external hosts.

 ## Deploying with Netlify